-- Bed Bolsters and Gap Stuffers reduce the risk of danger zone injuries and help prevent skin trauma.
+- Bed Bolsters and Gap Stuffers reduce the risk of danger zone injuries and help protect against hard surfaces.
 Clear models with see-through design limit agitation and feelings of isolation in restless or confused patients while Antimicrobial options offer greater infection control.
 Available in short or long styles to accommodate any gap length.

 - Body Positioning Wedges help maintain turning schedules to reduce the risk of pressure injuries.
 Available in three models: Uncovered is economical and disposable for single-patient use; Upholstered is water-resistant, bacteriostatic, and wipeable for multi-patient use; and Tuff-Coat™ is waterproof and antimicrobial-treated for total disinfection.

 - Safety Rails promote easier, safer bed mobility and greater independence.
 AliRail™ Bed Rail features a wide base for greater stability and unique M-shaped design with a nonslip grip, providing bed rail level protection without feelings of restraint.
 Transfer Handle® Hospital Model has a narrow 4" gap that meets federal guidelines for entrapment.3